Frequently Asked Questions

 Q: Who can I contact if I have further questions?

 A: Please read the all of the information on the website first.
 The Payroll, Professional Learning, Technology, and Risk Management/Insurance Departments each have helpful information posted as well.
 If you are unable to locate the answers you need, please call 281-396-6000 to request the appropriate department.

-A: You can find information on Katynet under the “policy & legal” tab.
+A: You can find information on Katynet under the "policy & legal" tab.
 You can reference administrative regulation DN, Board Policy DN Local, DNA Legal, and DNA Local.
-You can also find information in the PDAS Teacher’s Manual chapter 150; Commissioner’s Rules Concerning Educator Appraisal.
+You can also find information in the T-TESS Teacher's Manual chapter 150; Commissioner's Rules Concerning Educator Appraisal.

 Q: How many walkthroughs are required for Katy ISD teachers?

 A: Katy ISD requires a minimum of one walkthrough in the fall and one in the spring Semester for teachers on either T-TESS full or partial.
 Walkthroughs can be conducted any time at administrative discretion and can occur more frequently and/or for extended durations to meet the needs of the teacher, students and/or campus.
 (See House Bill 2012)

 Q: Do I have to sign my walkthroughs and/or evaluations?

 A: Your signature does not indicate that you agree with your walkthrough/evaluation.
 Your signature is simply a receipt that you have received the document.
 If you choose not to sign the document, your appraiser will document the time and date in which you received it.

 Q: Can a teacher request a different appraiser?